falkodev/a3-vue-sample-project/README.md

 Vue is used for the frontend interactions in some pages.
 State management is Pinia, VueX successor.

-A proxy server, through Nginx, will also be used.

 Every part of the application is dockerized, with a healtcheck status.

 <a id="3"></a>